etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 the same thread.

 An important thing to be aware of is that normally all database actions are flushed to the database when the session is committed.
-In a web environment this is at the end of the http request.
-To perform flush on demand call the _OBDal.getInstance().flush()_ method.
+In a web environment, this is at the end of the http request.
+To perform flush on demand, call the _OBDal.getInstance().flush()_ method.

 Normally a developer does not need to explicitly commit or rollback a Session or Transaction:

-  * Within Openbravo ERP: the  open-session-view  pattern is used, when running the code in the Openbravo ERP web application, the transaction commit and session close takes place at the end of the http request (see the  DalRequestFilter  ).
-If an exception occurs then a rollback is performed.
+  * Within Etendo Classic: the  open-session-view  pattern is used, when running the code in the Etendo Classic application, the transaction commit and session close takes place at the end of the http request (see the  DalRequestFilter  ).
+If an exception occurs, then a rollback is performed.
-  * In the Openbravo ERP test environment: The DAL base test class (  OBBaseTest  ) takes care of committing or rollingback transactions.
+  * In the Etendo Classic test environment: The DAL base test class (  OBBaseTest  ) takes care of committing or rollingback transactions.
-  * Standalone: if the code is running standalone then an explicit commit or rollback needs to be performed.
+  * Standalone: if the code is running standalone, then an explicit commit or rollback needs to be performed.
 This can be done through the OBDal methods: _OBDal.getInstance().commitAndClose()_ or _OBDal.getInstance().rollbackAndClose())_ .

+!!!warning
-**SQLC and DAL - Beware** : the standard Openbravo ERP database access (through windows) works outside of the DAL (in 2.50 release).
+    SQLC and DAL: The standard Etendo Classic database access (through Windows) works outside of the DAL.
 This means that, database access uses a different connection than the DAL.
-If both connections update the database then it is possible that a deadlock situations happens.
+If both connections update the database, then it is possible that a deadlock situations happens.
     So, when working/updating through both the DAL and SQLC one should always first commit/close the connection of the DAL explicitly before continuing with SQLC or the other way around.

 ##  Security and Validation

-The DAL performs many different security and validation checks.
-In both read and write mode.
+The DAL performs many different security and validation checks, in both read and write mode.
 A security violation results in a  _SecurityException_ , a validation error in a  _ValidationException_ .
 Different exceptions are thrown at different points: some Security Exceptions are thrown when reading a